tanvir-ishraq/TextThema-Multi-Classifier/README.md

 The model can classify 103 different types of themes despite from input.
 Despite the input content is Creative, poetry, Literary, Descriptive, synopsis, quotes, songs or Dialogues:<br/>The keys of `deployment_hf\tag_types_encoded.json` shows the theme types.

 The goal of this project was multimodal.
 To cover diverse range of objectives.
-* detect nuances like humor and simile/metaphor,
+* detect nuances like humor and simile/metaphor
-* detect Author Intents and content themes,
+* detect Author Intents and content themes
-* possibly detect plus recommend related books, famous people/authors, fictional character, franchise from input content.
+* possibly detect plus recommend related books, famous people/authors, fictional character, franchise from input content. so, you can explore new horizons according to your interest
-* automate/recommend hashtags.
+* automate / recommend hashtags.